-Removing all plaster, skirtings, paneling, linings, and ceilings to ensure no fungus remains
+- Removing all plaster, skirtings, paneling, linings and ceilings to ensure no fungus remains

-Cleaning all surfaces, including steel and pipes, within five feet of the rotted wood or other material
+- Cleaning all surfaces, including steel and pipes, within five feet of the rotted wood or other material

-Applying fungicide to all surfaces within five feet of the rotted area
+- Applying fungicide to all surfaces within five feet of the rotted area

-Replacing with preservative-treated wood
+- Replacing with pressure-treated wood